 We concentrate on two possible scenarios: “batch” and “on-line” Process Mining.
 Concerning the batch Process Mining, we first investigated the data preparation problem and we proposed a solution for the identification of the “case-ids” whenever this field is not explicitly indicated.
 After that, we concentrated on problems at mining time and we propose the generalization of a well-known control-flow discovery algorithm in order to exploit non instantaneous events.
 The usage of interval-based recording leads to an important improvement of performance.
 Later on, we report our work on the parameters configuration for not-expert users.
 We present two approaches to select the “best” parameters configuration: one is completely autonomous; the other requires human interaction to navigate a hierarchy of candidate models.
 Concerning the data interpretation and results evaluation, we propose two metrics: a model-to-model and a model-to-log.
 Finally, we present an automatic approach for the extension of a control-flow model with social information, in order to simplify the analysis of these perspectives.

 The second part of this thesis deals with control-flow discovery algorithms in on-line settings.
 We propose a formal definition of the problem, and two baseline approaches.
 The actual mining algorithms proposed are two: the first is the adaptation, to the control-flow discovery problem, of a frequency counting algorithm; the second constitutes a framework of models which can be used for different kinds of streams (stationary versus evolving).

-Published in Alma Mater Digital Library.
+In Alma Mater Digital Library.
 PhD Thesis, University of Bologna.